Loading...

 Portion Control

-Include a protein source like grilled chicken or tofu to your meal, which can help slow the absorption of carbohydrates.
+Include a source of protein in your meal, such as grilled chicken or fish.
+Protein can help slow the absorption of carbohydrates, reducing the spike in glucose levels.

 Increase Fiber Intake

-Drink plenty of water before and during your meal, which can help moderate blood sugar levels.
+Drink plenty of water before and during your meal to help in the digestion process and in maintaining stable glucose levels.

 Physical Activity